 This page is meant only for the Samsung Galaxy S4, model no. GT-I9505.
 Do NOT follow the procedures provided on this page for any other device, than GT-I9505, as this could damage that device.

 You must do this pre-installation stuff before attempting to install the firmware on your Galaxy S4 in order to avoid any complications later, and have a smooth and successful process.

 Back up important data and stuff before you start playing around here as there are chances you might lose your apps and app-data (app settings, game progress, etc.), and in rare case, files on sd card, too.

 For help on Backup and Restore, check out our exclusive page on that linked right below.

-You must have proper and working driver installed on your windows computer to be able to successfully flash CWM on your Samsung Galaxy Gio.
-In case you’re not sure, follow the link below for a definitive guide for installing driver for your Galaxy Gio on your computer.
+You must have proper and working driver installed on your windows computer to be able to successfully install a firmware on your Samsung Galaxy S4.
+In case you’re not sure, follow the link below for a definitive guide for installing driver for your Galaxy S4 on your computer.

 CHARGE YOUR DEVICES